The message from Sanford Health is very clear to those who are wondering about a COVID-19 vaccine: When you are eligible, you should get it.

 In the early stages of COVID-19’s presence in the U.S., health officials were hoping for the best in regard to a vaccine.
 Like so many other parts of the pandemic, however, they were not sure what kind of results to expect.
-What they got, based the numbers now being reviewed by the FDA, is great news.
+What they got, based on the numbers now being reviewed by the FDA, is great news.

-“It’s beyond our wildest dreams at this point that we have a vaccine that is 95% efficacious,” Dr. Johnson said.
+“It’s beyond our wildest dreams at this point that we have a vaccine that is 95% efficacious,” Dr. Johnson says.
 “The typical flu vaccine on a normal-to-good year would be about 40% effective.
 And the flu vaccine is something we recommend for everyone because we believe it’s helpful in decreasing hospitalizations, decreasing mortality and complications from influenza.”

 Difficult for nursing homes

-So the same framework applies in regard to the effort to stop the spread of COVID-19.
+The same framework applies in regard to the effort to stop the spread of COVID-19.
 The difference is that the stakes are higher, the vaccine is better and the emotional and physical damage done has been worse.